Acne can have a number of different causes, so it is a good idea to see a doctor & find out the best possible options available.

 Acne is evaluated by its severity, from 1 to 4.

-• In severe cases, the papules & pustules are large & painful & accompanied by nodules or cysts.
-This kind of acne can cause scarring.
+- In severe cases, the papules & pustules are large & painful & accompanied by nodules or cysts.
+This type of acne can lead to scarring.
 Emotional & psychological distress can be a secondary symptom of acne due to the condition often severely affecting the patient’s appearance, sometimes causing deep scarring, & being painful & uncomfortable.

 Step By Step